 Craig Stadler held off Fred Couples and won the Encompass Championship, his ninth career title on the Champions Tour, and ended a victory drought of 8 years, 8 months and 28 days, breaking the Champions Tour’s all-time mark for longest time between victories.

 The Encompass Championship expects a very strong field again in 2014, comprised of many World Golf Hall of Fame members that collectively have won over 650 PGA TOUR titles and over 50 Major Championships.
 You won’t want to miss these legends of the game competing at North Shore Country Club in 2014.

-Be a part of the action!
-The Encompass Championship offers many entertainment and hospitality options for sponsors to play alongside a Champions Tour professional during one of the Pro-Am days and host guests in private hospitality areas.
-Pro-Am positions for 2014 are available - contact the tournament office today to learn more about those and other hospitality options!
+Be part of the action!
+The Encompass Championship offers entertainment and hospitality options for sponsors to play alongside a Champions Tour professional during one of the Pro-Am days, and hosts guests in private hospitality areas.
+Pro-Am positions for 2014 are available!
+Contact the tournament office for more about those and other hospitality options!